Alf Quill: Club career

 Beginning in his teens, Quill played 24 seasons.

 Pyrmont

-He began his career with Pyrmont at age 17 in the New South Wales State League in 1927.
+Quill began his career with Pyrmont at age 17 in the New South Wales State League in 1927.

 Leichhardt-Annandale

 While contracted at Leichhardt-Annandale, English club Bolton Wanderers wanted to sign Quill on 25 April 1931, which was rejected.

 Wallsend

 He made a return to Wallsend on a three-year contract on 6 January 1937.
 Quill did not have any intentions on leaving Wallsend at the end of the 1939 season, as he signed a form to stay with Wallsend.
 At the start of the 1943 season, he left Wallsend top play for Lake Macquarie, and returned to Wallsend on 22 May 1943 to play the remainder of the season.
+In the 1937 season, he scored a record 78 goals for Wallsend as a state record for most goals in a season.

-He proposed a retirement from football at the end of the 1945 season.
-He came back to Wallsend's squad in April 1946 to play a home match against Lysaght's-Orb the next week.
-In the 1937 season, he scored a record 70 goals for Wallsend as a state record for most goals in a season.
-Over his career he scored over 800 goals in league and cup matches.
+He proposed a retirement from football at the end of the 1945 season, but he came back to Wallsend's squad in April 1946 to play a home match against Lysaght's-Orb the next week.
+Over his career he scored 802 goals in 477 league and cup matches, but some sources state that he retired in 1949 with 1,002 goals in total, although these numbers probably include goals in friendlies and unofficial matches.
+In total, he scored 271 top-tier goals after turning 30 years old in 1940, which makes him one of the most prolific top-tier goalscorers in that age bracket in the history of football.